Mold Inspection Cedar Park and Testing

 - Repair leaks promptly.
 Whether it is a leak in your roof or a rusted out water pipe, fix leaks and keep moisture out of your house.

 - Clean and dry things promptly.
 If your basement floods or condensation from your air-conditioner drips onto a carpet, dry everything out within 24 to 48 hours.
 Mold needs moisture to grow, so prompt drying is vital.
+Bleach isn't your enviornmental solution.

 - Control humidity.
 Extremely humid air can provide enough moisture for mold to form on some surfaces.
 Use a dehumidifier in your basement and run air-conditioning when possible during the summer.
 Install vents in your kitchen and bathroom.
 This will keep humidity down and keep moisture under control.

 Mold is a serious problem, and spotting mold contamination before it grows out of control can save you thousands of dollars.
 This makes the cost of a #moldinspection well worth a few hundred dollars when you are buying a new house.
-Mold testing, however, is not really worthwhile.
+A Mold test, however, is not really worthwhile.
 The important thing is, if you see mold in your house, you need to get rid of it as soon as possible.

 According to the EPA’s a Brief Guide to Mold